tocororo/iroko-cris-ui/CodeFlattened_Output/iroko-ui-pwa_flattened.md

       this.sortBy = { attribute: '', direction: 'ASC' };
       this.showSortOrder = false;
     } else {
-      // If sorting by the same attribute, toggle direction if (this.sortBy.attribute === newAttribute) {
+      if (this.sortBy.attribute === newAttribute) {
         this.toggleSortOrder();
       } else {